-Pam Parizek is a Managing Director at Kroll, a division of Duff & Phelps, where she leads the Financial Investigations practice for North America.
+Pam Parizek is a Managing Director at Kroll, where she leads the Financial Investigations practice for North America.
 She is a recognized business leader with over 30 years of experience advising audit committees, c-suite executives and outside counsel on complex accounting, legal and regulatory matters.
 Pam is a JD/CPA, AICPA certified in financial forensics, and previously served in the Enforcement Division of the U.S. Securities and Exchange Commission, conducted sensitive investigations for a business intelligence firm, and led the Washington, DC forensic practice of an international accounting firm.

 Over the past decade, Pam has led over 100 engagements in 30 countries, including numerous cross-border investigations into alleged anti-bribery and corruption violations.
 She has developed anti-bribery and corruption training programs, risk-assessments, compliance audits, due diligence procedures and remediation plans for clients in the US, Europe, South America, the Middle East, Africa and Asia.
 Her findings have been presented to the SEC, DOJ, SFO and other U.S. and foreign regulatory authorities – in compliance with restrictive data protection and privacy regimes around the world.